-Attachment D, Section D(1) - Establishment of a local Section 8/HCV program group has a \$0 minimum rent and utility reimbursements are allowed.
+Attachment D, Section D(1) - Establishment of a local Section 8/HCV program population category if the head, co-head or spouse listed on the lease is 55 or older or is disabled under the current HUD definition used by Home Forward.
+This group has a \$0 minimum rent and utility reimbursements are allowed.